 ArduCAM series camera shield is a universal camera control board for Arduino.
 It hides the complex nature of the camera and provides the easy to use camera control interface as well as the ready to use software source code library and demo code.
-The ArduCAM supports variety camera modules from 0.3MP to 5MP with different format like RAW, RGB, YUV, JPEG and can be well mated with standard Arduino boards.
+The ArduCAM supports a variety of camera modules from 0.3MP to 5MP with different formats like RAW, RGB, YUV, JPEG and can be well mated with standard Arduino boards.

-ArduCAM Rev.C+ is the latest revision of ArduCAM shields, it offers the improved performance and enhanced functions than the previous revisions.
-It can capture maxim 5MP JPEG images, which makes it to be the ideal solution for IoT applications.
+ArduCAM Rev.C+ is the latest revision of ArduCAM shields, it offers improved performance and enhanced functions than the previous revisions.
+It can capture maxim 5MP JPEG images, which makes it be the ideal solution for IoT applications.

 The ArduCAM is designed for Arduino but not limited to Arduino, it can be used in any platforms like Arduino, Raspberry Pi, Maple, Chipkit, Beaglebone black, as long as they have the SPI and I2C interface.
-User can port the current Arduino library to other platforms with less effort.
+Users can port the current Arduino library to other platforms with less effort.

 - Support 0.3MP~5MP camera modules, see Table 1

 - 3.2 inch TFT LCD with touch screen

 - Built-in SD/TF card socket

 - Support JPEG compression mode, single and multiple shoot mode, one-time capture multiple read operation, burst read operation, low power mode and etc.